SettingDust/jsonpath4k/README.md

 ## Architecture

-This library was built with [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) and [Multiplatform Mobile](https://kotlinlang.org/lp/mobile/) in mind.
-Its primary targets are JVM, Android and iOS.
+This library was built for [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) targeting JVM/Android and iOS.
+Other targets might work, but are not tested or even built.

 Notable features for multiplatform are: